Shwetha21/InvestmentTracker/README.md

 #### Sprint 2 Retrospective
 * Things that went well:
     * Could Demo the project with most of CRUD functionality.
-    * As before planning ahead helped in finishing the decided task on time.
+    * As before, planning ahead helped in finishing the decided task on time.

 * Things to Improve:
     * Due to last minute changes in the code resulted in a bug while demo.
 Avoid it or make sure you evrything is working before demo.